 There is nothing better than the open road, here at Daily Rubber we aren’t strangers to weekly road trips.
-We have done them on a whim with little to know preparation, and we have done them with weeks of planning.
+We have done them on a whim with little to no preparation and we have done them with weeks of planning.

 1. Gas Buddy

 Planning a trip across the country?
 Unfortunately, you might need gas.
 That’s where Gas Buddy comes in.
 It helps you find the cheapest gas on your path.

 There are tons of navigation apps out there, but none like Waze.
 With this app, you get real-time traffic updates so you know what routes to avoid, notifications on speed traps, gas price comparisons and multiple routes to get to your destination.
 If that’s not enough, Waze is community-based, meaning you’re always getting live updates from other drivers.

 A road trip just isn’t complete without music playing on the radio.
 But local radio stations can get boring after a time.
 That’s why Tune In offers over 100,000 radio stations from all over the world.
 With a selection this massive, you’ll grow old and lose your teeth before you even come close to exhausting the selection.